SDU-eScience/UCloud/provider-integration/wiki/Data Transfer Between Providers/DesignDocument.md

 <p align="center"><img src="./Pictures/core-idp.png"></p>

+__Figure:__ Diagram showing the authentication flow in UCloud.
+All UCloud users authenticate using their existing credentials from the organization.
+This identity is then mapped into a single UCloud identity, which is used throughout UCloud.

 UCloud/Core produces a detailed audit trail.
 This trail contains information about user sessions, request and (select) request parameters, response codes, response times etc. The individual components of UCloud/Core sends this to a data store based on the Redis database management software.